Syntax404-coder/Syntax404-coder/README.md

 **`He's all right.
 He's a good fella.
 He's one of us`**

-I'm an junior computer science student hoping contribute something in the digital world one step at a time.
-I have keen interest in Cybersecurity and AI
+I'm a junior computer science student hoping contribute something in the digital world one step at a time.
+I have keen interest in Cybersecurity and AI.
+I also like movies and stuff.

 ### 🧰 Languages and Tools